mayan-edms/Mayan-EDMS/docs/chapters/document_types.rst

 type at a given moment, but if needed, the type of a document can be changed.
 Upon changing its type, the document will lose its previous settings and attributes, and will inherit the settings and attributes of its new type.

+Document types are create in the :menuselection:`System --> Setup --> Document types` menu.